danielnolan/danielnolan.github.com/_posts/2022-11-11-new-error-reporting-in-rails-7.md

 ---
-While working through a bug where we were getting duplicate errors reported by sidekiq in honeybadger I learned about a new feature that was released in rails 7 but wasn't documented.
-Have you ever written some code like this example below where you want to rescue an exception but still report to your error reporting service like honeybadger or sentry?
+While working through a bug where we were getting duplicate errors reported by sidekiq in honeybadger I learned about a new feature that was released in rails 7, but wasn't documented.
+Have you ever written some code like this example below where you want to rescue an exception and still report to your error reporting service like honeybadger or sentry?

 ``` ruby